 We are an interdisciplinary team working on the history of natural heritage sites in Germany.
 We investigate how landscapes and land use have changed during the past 150 years.
 On this basis, we want to better understand the current status of the areas and to create support for decisions on future sustainable development.

-Our research is structured into three projects.
-In her Master thesis, Maria Pleger is assessing the experience of nature of three different generations.
-In another Master thesis, Daniel Hernandez is analyzing historical maps and remote sensing data with regard to the development of regulating ecosystem services on natural heritage sites.
-In a third project, which is funded by the Deutsche Bundesstiftung Umwelt (DBU), a team of historians, geographers, landscape planners and biologists is assessing the historical development of ecosystem services in the context of land use changes.
+Our research is divided into three subprojects.
+In her Master’s thesis, Maria Pleger investigated how three generations experience nature in their neighborhood.
+In another master’s thesis, Daniel Hernandez used historical maps and satellite imagery to look at how regulatory ecosystem services have evolved on natural heritage sites.
+And in a third project, funded by the German Environmental Foundation (DBU), a team of historians, geographers, landscape planners and biologists captured how the historical evolution of ecosystem services is related to land-use change.

 The German Centre for Integrative Biodiversity Research (iDiv) is a DFG research centre with more than 250 employees and members located in Halle, Jena and Leipzig.
 Here, researchers from 30 nations establish the scientific basis for the sustainable management of our planet’s biodiversity.